 Heather Fenyk, President and Founder

 Heather Fenyk, PhD, AICP/PP holds a doctorate in Planning and Public Policy and a Masters in City and Regional Planning, both from Rutgers University.
-She combines research and advocacy in community organizing and academic work.
+She combines research and advocacy in both her community organizing and academic work.
 With her husband Alex Zakrewsky, she founded Global Metrics, LLC, an urban planning research and consulting firm based in New Brunswick, NJ.
-Global Metrics has developed “Map Our Borders,” an interactive tool to demonstrate the capacity of crowdsoucing and GIS to democratize the delineation of political boundaries.
+Global Metrics has developed “Map Our Borders,” an interactive mapping tool developed to meet a need for subjective reporting and interpretation of geographic data at local scales.
 Heather believes that the most enduring solutions to difficult societal problems are best addressed through community engagement and collaboration of diverse partners.

 Alex Zakrewsky, Treasurer

 Alex Zakrewsky works as a Principal Planner at the Middlesex County, NJ Office of Planning and is currently facilitating development of a new Middlesex County New Jersey Master Plan.
 He is also a co-founder of Middlesex Apartments, LLC.
 With his wife Heather Fenyk, Alex co-wrote and co-directed “Lydia’s Story,” a 2014 New Jersey Film Festival Official Selection about the Nazi invasion in Belarus and the post-WWII American immigration experience.
 Alex knows the Lower Raritan Watershed well, having grown up in Milltown, New Jersey, and graduated from Spotswood High School.
 He holds an MS in Urban Planning from Rutgers University; an MA in Sociology from The American University; and a BA in Political Science and Geography from The George Washington University.

 Amy Braunstein, Secretary